mDIS For Developers (ICDP internal)

 Debugging

-Remote-Debugging PHP with XDebug 2 or 3
+Step-Debugging PHP with XDebug or 3

 Debugging the mDIS Backend

-Remote-Debugging means going through running code on a step-by-step basis.
+Step-Debugging means going through running code line-by-line.

 Debugging the mDIS VueJS Frontend